wxie2017/wxie2017.github.io/pages/speech/Free_from_Fear.md

 do not need mentor to help them write speeches, they need mentor to help them know the fear of public speaking, they need mentor to encourage them to speak more.
 Once you let them bravely show up on the stage, they will be free from fear, they will do great job, they will be the one they want.
+As a mentor, I should like them know their wish is much bigger than their fear.
+Just do it.

 Lanlan not only reached her own short term goal, she also sets her long term goal.
-She has been taking many meeting roles in our club and other clubs, and she volunteered club officers for two terms already.
-She will go further, and reach higher goals.
+She has been taking many meeting roles in our club and other clubs, and she has volunteered club officers for two terms already.
+She will go further, and will reach higher goals.

 I as her mentor, should be free from fear.